th1j5/ouroboros.rocks/content/en/blog/2021115-rejected.md

 Dimitri

-[^1]: The most ironic being that the reviewer (yes, we got only a
+[^1]: Especially comments regarding the math.
+The graph theory
-      single reviewer) accuses me of redefining graph theory and using pseudo-mathematics, without counter-examples or counter-proof or
+      definitions in the paper are based on Dieter Jungnickel's sublime
-      even a polite request for clarification.
-Even worse, the reviewer then claims that a _closed walk_ is the same as a _Hamiltonian path_.
-What the actual fuck.
-In a walk, vertices can be visited multiple times.
-All definitions in the paper are taken straight out of Dieter Jungnickels' excellent [Graphs, Networks and Algorithms](https://link.springer.com/book/10.1007/978-3-642-32278-5).
+      [Graphs, Networks and Algorithms](https://link.springer.com/book/10.1007/978-3-642-32278-5).
-      I didn't fully trust engineering reviews and had an actual professor in discrete mathematics review the math before we submitted the paper.
-I'll just take it that it was justified to add the basic math definitions and build everything up from scratch.
-I still stand by the math in the paper.
+      I cannot recommend this work enough to anyone interested in graph theory.
+The math in the paper has been reviewed before submission by a professor that lectures discrete mathematics to engineering students and additionally, because I wanted a second opinion, a professor in pure mathematics (who had excellent comments, that definitely improved the definitions).
+I'll take the reviewer's notes as evidence that it was more than justified to add the basic math definitions and build everything up from scratch.
+I stand by the math in the paper.